top of page

 Step 1: Check Responsiveness

-• Gently tap the child and shout to see if they respond.
+• Gently tap the child and call their name to see if they respond.

 Step 2: Call for Help

-• If you’re alone, perform 2 minutes of CPR before calling 911.
+• If alone, perform 2 minutes of CPR before calling 911.

-• If someone is with you, have them call for emergency help while you start CPR.
+• If others are present, have someone call emergency services while you start CPR.

 Step 3: Check Breathing and Pulse